IBM/JSONata4Java/README.md

 There is a tester.sh you can run in the project to enable you to test expressions against the same JSON as is used at the https://try.jsonata.org site.

 ### Fixes ###
 Issue 256 for retaining array for to_array specification

+### New Feature for Version 2.4 ###
+We support now a simple version of JSONata's Order-by operator (see https://docs.jsonata.org/path-operators#---order-by).

 ### New Features for Version 2 ###
 Many thanks to **Martin Bluemel** for adding these new features&colon;